bigkwii/cutting-plane-game-2/NOTES.md

 In order to change things that were drawn with the _draw() function, I need to call the queue_draw() function to reflect the changes.
 Keep that in mind.

 I've also adjusted the spacing of the grid to match the demo.
 I probably won't keep it this way forever, but for the first iteration, again, I want to replicate the original demo as closely as possible (save for the aesthetic).

+## FRI 2024-06-21

+I'm starting super late today.
+I'm not planning to do much today, but I'll mess around with the Polygon.
+Let's see if I can build a Polygon from a list of points.

+The experiment was a success.
+There are a few things of note:

+- The lattice grid DIMENSION, SCALE_FACTOR and OFFSET may be better off as global constants.
+It would be a good idea to move them to an autoload script.
+- Just so i don't forget, the order of execution is: load(), _init(), _ready(), _draw().

+That's all for today.
+I'll be more productive tomorrow.